18202409203/vue-zbox/README.md

 There are two cases:

-1. The content's width/height is **little** than container's width/height.
+1. The content's width/height is **less** than container's width/height.
 2. The content's width/height is **greater** than container's width/height.